Images Back End

 , replace the SELECT

-Still in GetImages()
+Still in getimages()

-, replace the two lines in the for rows.Next() {}
+call in the for rows.Next() {}

 rows.Scan(&chatt.Username, &chatt.Message, &chatt.Id, &chatt.Timestamp, &chatt.ImageUrl, &chatt.VideoUrl)